grx6741/flappyBird/README.md

 ## How to play the game

-- Click to start the game.
+- Run the main.py file
 - Press `Space bar` for the bird to flap
 - Dont touch the green bars ,you noob.